Bondelswarts Rebellion: 1903-1906 Bondelswarts rebellion

-Following the rebellion the German authorities allowed the British Karaskoma Syndicate to select 12,800 square kilometres of farmland in the area.
+Following the rebellion, the German authorities allowed the British Karaskoma Syndicate to select 12,800 square kilometres of farmland in the area.
 Wellington states that the selection by the syndicate of the best farmland, and the acquisition of the best watering places, was considered later to be one of the deepest causes of the 1922 Bondelswarts rebellion.

-South African takeover 1915
+1915 South African takeover

-Once the Union of South Africa had decided to support the Allies in the First World War the South African army invaded South West Africa and defeated the German forces in July 1915.
+Once the Union of South Africa had decided to support the Allies in the First World War, the South African army invaded South West Africa and defeated the German forces in July 1915.
 The peace treaty allowed the German population to carry on farming and trading but the territory was subject to martial law.

 Following their victory, the South Africans promoted themselves as the liberators of the indigenous peoples.
 South Africa appointed Sir EHL Gorges as the territory's military administrator.
 Gorges repealed the most draconian German laws including laws allowing flogging of non-whites and restricting non-white movement and stock-holding.
+He also had over 300 German settlers put on trial for abusing African laborers.
 Lord Buxton, the Governor-General of South Africa, visited South West Africa in 1915 and "addressed the Natives at all important centres and on each occasion promised the Natives the old freedom along with great possessions of land an unlimited herds of cattle."
 Non-whites without land were given temporary reserves on vacant farmland of good quality within their former tribal areas, and were protected from ill treatment at the hands of their former masters.
 This treatment, and the promises made by the Governor-General, left them with the impression that they would have their former tribal areas returned to them.

 The Allies denounced the German colonial system.
 This rang true with the indigenous peoples of South West Africa who had experienced the horrors themselves.
 In Ruth First's view: "They saw victory, in their innocence, as a release.
 The German occupiers had stolen their lands, and then had themselves been displaced by armies fighting under the banners of justice.
 It seemed to the non-whites only just that their release from German rule should mean the restoration of the independence that they had enjoyed in the pre-German times.
 The South African forces had invaded the country as liberators; who were to be liberated if not the Herero, the Nama, all those in bondage?"
 Of course at the end of the First World War all those members of the Bondelswarts who were over 35 years old could remember the days of their complete independence.